tvaneerd/cpp17_in_TTs/string_view.md

 **Caveats**

 `string_view` does NOT own the string memory.
-It points to memory owned elsewhere, like a reference or a pointer or iterator, etc.
+It points to memory owned elsewhere, similar to how a reference or pointer or iterator works.
 It has _reference semantics_.